 - 6.1 If Committee agrees with the recommendations of this report there will be no budget implication for the Council. - 6.2 If Committee agrees to progress with Option 1 (full opening) then there will be an estimated additional revenue cost of £125,000 per year. - 6.3 If Committee agrees to progress with Option 2 (public closure on Mon/Tue) then there will be an estimated additional revenue cost of £50,000 per year. - 6.4 The Cultural Committee has delegated powers to implement its functions, remit and responsibilities as detailed above.
-The additional revenue costs would need to be considered by Council when the 2022/23 budget is agreed in March 2022. - 6.5 There are no procurement implications from this report.
+Any additional revenue costs arising from a decision in relation to the above would need to be considered by Council when the 2022/23 budget is agreed in March 2022. - 6.5 There are no procurement implications from this report.